RenderKit/openpgl/README.md

 #include <openpgl/cpp/SampleData.h>
 ```

-The `SampleData` struct represent a radiance sample (e.g., position,
+The `SampleData` struct represents a radiance sample (e.g., position,
 direction, value).
 Radiance samples are generated during rendering and
 are used to train/update the guiding field (e.g., after each rendering
 progression).
-A SampleData object can be created at each vertex of a
+A `SampleData` object is created at each vertex of a
 random walk/path.
-To fill-in the required information the whole path
+To collect the data at a specific vertex, the whole
-(from its end point to the current vertex) has to be collected and
+path (from its endpoint to the current vertex) must be considered, and
-backpropagated.
+information (e.g., radiance) must be backpropagated.

 ## SampleStorage